Advancing research, education and clinical practice in neurorehabilitation throughout the world.

 News and Updates

-FURTHER INFORMATION WFNR and Lancet Neurology Commission on Neurorehabilitation Lecture Series 2026 Clinicians, researchers, and allied health professionals working in neurorehabilitation are warmly invited to submit entries for the prestigious WFNR Franz Gerstenbrand Award.
+Young WFNR Webinar - Gait in Neurorehabilitation: Integrating Motor, Cognitive, and Functional Outcomes Clinicians, researchers, and allied health professionals working in neurorehabilitation are warmly invited to submit entries for the prestigious WFNR Franz Gerstenbrand Award.

 FURTHER INFORMATION AND APPLICATION FORM WFNR Franz Gerstenbrand Award WFNR is conducting a worldwide, ad hoc survey on structures, resources and future needs in neurorehabilitation.
 This survey may help WFNR to plan further initiatives in improving education and services.